wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a live chat platform great for Live Support and Group Chat!

 Chat with your customers for **live support** with **real time visitor monitoring** and engage your community in **chat rooms**.

 Features include: color customization, visitors monitoring, online/offline greeting messages, private chat, chat rooms, avatars, chat history, moderation, emoticons and much more...